jamesmittlerii/lab3/README.md

 The architecture now confirms to MVVM so in the model we [compute a progress](./lab3/blob/main/lab3/GameModel.swift#L97), pass that through to the [view model](./lab3/blob/main/lab3/GameViewModel.swift#L81) and publish to the [view](./lab3/blob/main/lab3/ContentView.swift#L418).

+**Homework 15 Note:**

+We are using lab 3 for homework 15.
+The ask is to include a context menu in the app.

+The context menu was added as a long press on any of the tiled card.
+Here the user can select a card back color. (green looks best).

 **Lab3 Note:**

 Dave and I synced up this past week on lab3.
 We each has made significant progress on our own codebases so we decided to collaborate on approaches but submit separate repos.